csinva/csinva.github.io/_notes/neuro/comp_neuro.md

   - Semantic representations during language comprehension are affected by context (i.e. how langauge is presented) ([deniz...gallant, 2021](https://www.biorxiv.org/content/10.1101/2021.12.15.472839v1.full.pdf)) - stimuli with more context (stories, sentences) evoke better responses than stimuli with little context (Semantic Blocks, Single Words)
   - Combining computational controls with natural text reveals new aspects of meaning composition ([toneva, mitchell, & wehbe, 2022](https://www.biorxiv.org/content/biorxiv/early/2022/08/09/2020.09.28.316935.full.pdf)) - study word interactions by using encoding vector emb(phrase) - emb(word1) - emb(word2)...
   - Driving and suppressing the human language network using large language models ([tuckute, ..., shrimpf, kay, & fedorenko, 2023](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC10120732/))
+    - use encoding models to sort thousands of sentences and then show them
+      - alternatively, use gradient-based modifications to transform a random sentence to elicit larger responses, but this works worse
+    - surprisal and well- formedness of linguistic input are key determinants of response strength in the language network

 - decoding models
   - Seeing Beyond the Brain: Conditional Diffusion Model with Sparse Masked Modeling for Vision Decoding ([chen et al. 2022](https://arxiv.org/pdf/2211.06956.pdf))